-Dr Tine Munk, Lecturer in Criminology (Cybercrime), School of Law, explains why we need to take a coordinated approach to removing online extremism that looks beyond big internet companies.
+Dr Tine Munk, Lecturer in Criminology (Cybercrime), explains why we need to take a coordinated approach to removing online extremism that looks beyond big internet companies.

 In a response to the terror attack in London on 3 June 2017, UK prime minister Theresa May commented on new trends in the threats faced by the UK.
 May said, “Terrorism breeds terrorism and perpetrators are inspired to attack, not only on the basis of carefully constructed plots after years of planning and training, and not even as lone attackers radicalised online, but by copying one another and often using the crudest of means of attack”.

 The three attacks in the UK from March to June in 2017 share similarities with European terrorist attacks following the Charlie Hebdo attack in 2015.
 These attacks are visibly inspired by each other and there is a strong link between them and the use of the internet to spread propaganda and extremist material.
 Moreover the intensive global media coverage of these events has generated more ‘lone-wolf’ attacks as seen in recent attacks including Paris, Copenhagen, Brussels, Nice and Berlin.